 Start-up fees for this type of business are usually pretty low.
 Pay is directly related to the amount of product sold and various bonuses for other activities depending on the company.

-If you are thinking this would be hard to take on the road since home parties would be difficult, you are wrong!
-Some RV parks have clubhouses where you can host a party or do a virtual party.
+You are wrong if you think this would be hard to take on the road!
+Some RV parks have clubhouses where you can host a party, or you could have a small party at your campsite, or you can do a virtual party.

 Many RVers are successfully running businesses as independent distributors.